jerin10john/1XA3-SocialNetwork/README.md

 ## Exceptions
 - All users have already liked a few of the posts, so the like button might not work on a few posts since it is already liked.
 - TestUser2 is the only test user who hasn't made any friends and hasn't made or liked any posts
-- All the fields of the user are unspecified, as the second half of objective 3 (adding user fields) is not functional.